 Who Should Consider This Tour?

-This cruise is perfect for those seeking a relaxed, scenic experience with some drinks and lively commentary.
+This cruise is great for those seeking a relaxed, scenic experience with some drinks and lively commentary.
 It’s well-suited for couples, friends, or solo travelers who want a cozy way to explore the city lights without a lot of walking.
 The live guide and casual atmosphere make it appealing for travelers who enjoy social outings.

 If you're traveling with kids or prefer a more detailed historical narration, you might find this cruise a bit lacking.
 Also, if you’re sensitive to motion or condensation on windows, be aware that these might impact your viewing experience.